AEADataEditor/aea-de-guidance/preparing-for-data-deposit.md

 - [ ] your manuscript includes data citations
 - [ ] you have prepared a README that provides all the relevant information, as per the [README template](https://social-science-data-editors.github.io/guidance/template-README.html)
-- [ ] your data and code deposit contains all code, including code to read in raw data, even when the data cannot be provided.
+- [ ] your data and code deposit contains all code, including code to read in raw data, *even when the data cannot be provided*.
 - [ ] your replication package has been re-executed, and reproduces the tables and figures in your manuscript faithfully.

 ## Next step